TreyE/broadcastr/README.md

 This gem adds a few features on top of the base Sneakers gem:
 1. Retry and error handling by default.
 2. Minimal dependencies.
 What ruby version are you using?
 Who cares?
-2. A sensible, default topology that lets consumers decide what messages they want.
+3. A sensible, default topology that lets consumers decide what messages they want.
+4. Drop-dead simple, confirmed event publishing.
-3. Easily configure the number of clients you want by type in a single place.
+5. Easily configure the number of clients you want by type in a single place.
-4. Host all workers under a single process tree with shared memory, start it with a single line of code, and never mess with foreman again!
+6. Host all workers under a single process tree with shared memory, start it with a single line of code, and never mess with foreman again!
-5. Most importantly: provides an easy way to broadcast events from within a working client.
+7. Most importantly: provides an easy way to broadcast events from within a working client.

 ### Broadcasting Confirmed Events While You Work